-Medium and Large companies operating in any sector
+Medium and Large companies operating in any sector.

-CDP acts by granting loans for the purchase of goods and/or services from Italian companies and /or their subsidiaries / foreign affiliates, directly to foreign counterparts, in order to support the export of goods, services or work carried out by Italian operators or subsidiaries or foreign affiliates with an “Italian interest”.
+CDP acts by granting loans for the purchase of goods and/or services from Italian companies and/or their subsidiaries/foreign affiliates, directly to foreign counterparts, in order to support the export of goods, services or work carried out by Italian operators or subsidiaries or foreign affiliates with an “Italian interest”.

 Preferably completed in a pool with the banking system, CDP supports the operations with a dedicated team that analyses the company needs and evaluates /researches the solution that best meets the demands of the company and their different credit needs, offering full collaboration from origination to conclusion.

-CDP's export financing is typically backed by guarantees or risk hedging instruments issued by the subsidiary SACE or other Export Credit Agencies, from national development banks (KfW, CDC, ICO, etc.) or from multilateral financial institutions (DFIs) issued in favour of the lenders to cover the non-repayment of the loan.
+CDP's export financing is typically backed by guarantees or risk hedging instruments issued by SACE or other Export Credit Agencies, from national development banks (KfW, CDC, ICO, etc.) or from multilateral financial institutions (DFIs) issued in favour of the lenders to cover the non-repayment of the loan.

 The joint CDP-SACE-SIMEST intervention allows Italian companies to offer their foreign clients financing with payment extensions, greater than those that can be obtained independently, and with more advantageous financial conditions due to contributions to the cost of the loan that can be critical in the selection of the Italian supplier by the foreign customer.